SimplGy/simplgy.github.io/README.md

     demo: https://jsfiddle.net/yhvrcwog/2/embedded/result
     ---

 If you need to use `-` or `:` in the front matter of the post, these are special characters to YAML.
-Surround it in quotes to make it work.
+Surround the whole thing in quotes to make it work.

     ---
     title: Something easy